Skip to content

 TL;DR

-FreeRet proposes a fully training-free two-stage multimodal retrieval framework: Stage 1 bypasses the MLLM's final MLP and uses controlled generation prompts to extract semantically faithful embeddings for candidate retrieval; Stage 2 reformulates reranking as a multiple-choice question to avoid LLM framing bias.
-On MMEB, it outperforms retrieval models trained on tens of millions of paired data.
+FreeRet proposes a fully training-free two-stage multimodal retrieval framework: the first stage bypasses the last MLP layer of the MLLM and utilizes controlled generation prompts to extract semantically faithful embeddings for candidate retrieval; the second stage transforms reranking into a multiple-choice question (MCQ) format to circumvent the LLM framing bias.
+It outperforms retrieval models trained on tens of millions of paired data points on MMEB.

 Background & Motivation

-Background: CLIP-style dual-tower models dominate multimodal retrieval, but struggle with long queries, compositional semantics, and interleaved modalities.
-Recent works treat MLLMs as general encoders, followed by contrastive learning/RL/data augmentation for further training.
+Background: CLIP-style dual-tower architectures are dominant in multimodal retrieval but struggle with long queries, compositional semantics, and interleaved modalities.
+Recent works utilize MLLMs as general-purpose encoders, followed by post-training via contrastive learning, RL, or data scaling.

-Goal: Without modifying any weights, use a single MLLM for both embedding and reranking; explicitly identify and address the two aforementioned biases.
+Goal: To use a single MLLM for both embedding and reranking without modifying any weights, while explicitly identifying and mitigating the two aforementioned biases.

-Key Insight: Treat the MLLM as a generator—since its intermediate layers are closer to semantics than the final layer, skip the last MLP; since binary reranking is subject to lexical bias, reformulate it as an MCQ so the model selects "A/B" as the answer.
+Key Insight: Treat the MLLM as a generator.
+Since its intermediate layers are semantically closer than the final layer, bypass the last MLP.
+Since binary reranking suffers from lexical bias, reframe it as an MCQ to let the model select answers like "Choose A/B."

 Method